maryi/CSCW-Project/Project report/ReportDocument.md

 Research team (Michael and Krista): Members of this team will be responsible for the production and edition of the project documentation.
 They will also be the leaders of the research tasks required for the project.

-For more details about our collaboration process please refer to [Appendix 3](https://github.com/maryi/CSCW-Project/blob/master/Project%20report/APPENDIX%203%20-%20Milestones.md)
+For more details about our collaboration process please refer to [APPENDIX 3](https://github.com/maryi/CSCW-Project/blob/master/Project%20report/APPENDIX%203%20-%20Milestones.md)

 ### 4. Expected results
 We expect to create an application that accurately suggests appropriate applications for collaborative work to users.
 In a world where a new application is released nearly every minute, we expect to bring together users and applications that support collaborative work.